ietf-wg-cellar/ebml-specification/specification.markdown

 An integer expressing the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
 The `maxOccurs` value MUST be equal to the `EBMLMaxOccurrence` value of the `path`.

 The `maxOccurs` attribute is OPTIONAL.
-If the `maxOccurs` attribute is not present then that `EBML Element` is considered to have a maxOccurs value of 1.
+If the `maxOccurs` attribute is not present then that `EBML Element` is considered to have no maximum occurrence, similar to `unbounded` in the XML world.

 #### range